tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

   PASS: TestSuite basic-random-number
   PASS: TestSuite object
   PASS: TestSuite random-number-generators
-  95 of 95 tests passed (95 passed, 0 failed, 0 crashed, 0 valgrind errors)
+  92 of 92 tests passed (92 passed, 0 failed, 0 crashed, 0 valgrind errors)

-This command is typically run by ``users`` to quickly verify that an
+This command is typically run by users to quickly verify that an
 |ns3| distribution has built correctly.

 Running a Script